NCLAC is excited to be a part of the 2017-18 Southern Circuit Tour of Independent Filmmakers, a program of South Arts.

 Pushing Dead, September 21: When a struggling writer, HIV positive for 20+ years, accidentally deposits a $100 birthday check, he is dropped form his health plan for earning too much.
 In this new era of sort-of universal care, can he take on a helpless bureaucracy of come up with $3000 a month to buy meds on his own?
 Pushing Dead is a painful comedy.
 Thanks to Sundown Tavern for their sponsorship of this film.
 Local filmmaker Matthew Ramsaur will moderate the Q&A with Pushing Dead director Tom E Brown.

 Score: a Film Music Documentary, October 26: This documentary brings Hollywood’s premier composers together to give viewers a privileged look inside the musical challenges and creative secrecy of the world’s widest known music genre: the film score.
 Score will be amazing with the DCA’s soundsystem—a must see on the big screen!
-Thanks to Utility Brewing and Catherine & Winston McVea for their sponsorship of this film.
+Thanks to Ponchatoula’s and Catherine & Winston McVea for their sponsorship of this film.
 Musician Greg Lyons will moderate the Q&A with Score’s director Matt Schrader.

 Purple Dreams, March 22: Black youth stereotypes are turned upside down in the feature documentary film Purple Dreams.
 A two and a half year journey serves as an inspirational window into the lives of inner-city, at-risk students who succeed at their passion while embracing the transformative power of their arts education.
 Purple Dreams is incredibly inspiring—don’t miss this one!
 Thanks to Kathy and Chris Stone and First National Bank for their sponsorship of this film.